Your Pet, Our Passion.

 When their tail slowly swishes from left to right, this tells you that they’re feeling mildly annoyed.
 It’s a good idea to give your cat space if you see this as it could quickly transform into the angry low flick.

 Sometimes this cat tail swishing can be confused with the angry low flick, however it couldn’t be further from how they’re feeling.
 The quick side to side swish occurs when your cat is feeling playful and will often be followed by a pounce.
-This behaviour is most commonly seen when playing with toys or another cat and will be coupled with dilated pupils and forward pointing ears.
+This behaviour is most commonly seen when playing with toys and will be coupled with dilated pupils and forward pointing ears.

 If you notice your cat’s tail doing a short, quick twitch, it usually implies concentration.
-You’re most likely to see this cat tail language when they’re window watching a small critter or bird, and they may even display strange cat sounds like chirping or chattering.
+You’re most likely to see this cat tail language when they’re window-watching a small critter or bird, and they may even display strange cat sounds like chirping or chattering.

 The tail quiver is quite possibly the cutest tail action, as it means that they’re excited to see you!
 Your cat will approach you with their tail high up in the air and the tip will do a little quivering movement, similar to how a rattlesnake shakes their tail.